 The Zw galaxies were named after Fritz Zwicky who was in Varna, Bulgaria born on 14 February 1898 and died at 8 February 1974.
-He received an advanced education in mathematics and experimental physics at the Swiss Federal Institute of Technology, located in Zurich Switzerland.
+He received advanced an education mathematics in and experimental physics at the Swiss Federal Institute of Technology, located in Zurich Switzerland.